 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for ABBV, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that AbbVie Inc ranked in the 67th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 155.5% on a DCF basis.
-As for the metrics that stood out in our discounted cash flow analysis of AbbVie Inc, consider:
+To summarize, we found that AbbVie Inc ranked in the 66th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 158% on a DCF basis.
+The most interesting components of our discounted cash flow analysis for AbbVie Inc ended up being:

-The company's balance sheet shows it gets 69% of its capital from equity, and 31% of its capital from debt.
-Its equity weight surpasses that of merely 23.64% of free cash flow generating stocks in the Healthcare sector.
+The company's balance sheet shows it gets 63% of its capital from equity, and 37% of its capital from debt.
+Its equity weight surpasses that of only 22.77% of free cash flow generating stocks in the Healthcare sector.

-AbbVie Inc's weighted average cost of capital (WACC) is 7%; for context, that number is higher than just 11.31% of tickers in our DCF set.
+AbbVie Inc's weighted average cost of capital (WACC) is 7%; for context, that number is higher than merely 6.07% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price

 Want more companies with a valuation profile/forecast similar to that of AbbVie Inc?
 See QDEL, HZNP, LXRX, HCSG, and AHPI.

 Article Thesis With interest rates at an extremely low level, investors have to hunt for yield elsewhere, especially when they are living off the income their assets generate, e.g. in retirement.
 Dividend-paying stocks are one possibility to generate a sizeable yield on one's investment, but options can be another way...

 Jonathan Weber on Seeking Alpha | September 16, 2020